What is a proof?

 developed as signpost to the boundaries of where set theory

 and logic becomes degenerate.
-Famously some of the early attempts
+Famously some of the early

 theory" turned out to be degenerate but fortunately for mathematics